WangHanZJU/wanghan.github.io/_pages/about.md

   - /about.html
 ---
 # About Me
-Hello, my name is Han Wang, and I am currently a student at the [College of Computer Science and Technology, Zhejiang University](http://www.cs.zju.edu.cn/), majoring in Artificial Intelligence.
+Hello, my name is Han Wang, and I am currently a student at the [CKC Honor College, Zhejiang University](http://ckc.zju.edu.cn/), majoring in Artificial Intelligence.
 If you'd like to get in touch, feel free to email me at wanghanzju@gmail.com.